 The focus of this paper is on large-range interferometers, capable of tracking the position of a target mirror with resolution much smaller than a wavelength over a working range of (much) more than a wavelength.
-In this section, the key interferometry concepts and nomenclature are introduced with examples for standard small-range (sub-wavelength) interferometers.
+In this section, the a) Electronic mail: jwatchi@ulb.ac.be key interferometry concepts and nomenclature are introduced with examples for standard small-range (sub-wavelength) interferometers.
 We consider two-beam interferometers, such as Michelson, Mach-Zender, and Sagnac interferometers, separately from resonant (or multi-bounce) interferometers.
 The function of actuators to increase the working range of devices is briefly introduced.